Gerards Place

 Gerard's Place sits in that second tier's geography, in a city where the dining public is shaped by the rhythms of the agricultural calendar and the wine-touring circuit rather than by the weekend-reservation culture of a major metropolitan market.
 That context rewards restaurants that build relationships with local producers and price accordingly for a local audience, a different calculus than what drives destination dining in Chicago or New York City.

 For travelers passing through central Washington on a Columbia Valley wine itinerary or a Cascades road circuit, the relevant peer references extend beyond Washington State.
-The farm-to-table integration that defines the leading of this region echoes what you find at community-driven formats like Lazy Bear in San Francisco, where the relationship between producer and kitchen is the editorial point of the meal.
+The farm-to-table integration that defines the best of this region echoes what you find at community-driven formats like Lazy Bear in San Francisco, where the relationship between producer and kitchen is the editorial point of the meal.
 At the technically ambitious end of that spectrum, Le Bernardin in New York City demonstrates how rigorous sourcing and technique can coexist, though the register there is categorically different from what central Washington restaurants are building.

 Washington's Wider Table